microsoft/Data-Science-For-Beginners/1-Introduction/02-ethics/assignment.md

 In this assignment, you'll write your own case study reflecting a data ethics challenge from your own experience, or from a relevant real-world context you are familiar with.
 Just follow these steps:

 1. `Pick a Data Ethics Challenge`.
-Look at the [the lesson examples](README.md#2-ethics-challenges) or explore online examples like [the Deon Checklist](https://deon.drivendata.org/examples/) to get inspiration.
+Look at [the lesson examples](README.md#2-ethics-challenges) or explore online examples like [the Deon Checklist](https://deon.drivendata.org/examples/) to get inspiration.

 2. `Describe a Real World Example`.
 Think about a situation you have heard of (headlines, research study etc.) or experienced (local community), where this specific challenge occurred.
 Think about the data ethics questions related to the challenge - and discuss the potential harms or unintended consequences that arise because of this issue.
 Bonus points: think about potential solutions or processes that may be applied here to help eliminate or mitigate the adverse impact of this challenge.